 Click here to see info on Argus Car Hire

-Bicycles may be transported with South African Airways at a charge of R285 per sector (accurate when this article was written on the 28th January 2015, may have changed since).
+Bicycles may be transported with South African Airways at a charge of R285 per sector (accurate when this article was written on the 1st of March 2018, may have changed since).
 Bikes must be properly packed.